Aziz2612/Olist-Brazilian-E-Commerce-Marketplace/README.md

 ---

-## ❓ Key Business Questions

-This analysis was designed to answer the following business questions:

-- How is marketplace revenue growing over time?
-- Which sellers contribute the most to marketplace GMV?
-- How concentrated is revenue across sellers?
-- Which product categories have the strongest revenue and AOV?
-- Which geographic markets generate the highest GMV?
-- What percentage of customers make repeat purchases?
-- How does delivery time relate to customer satisfaction?
-- Which operational areas represent the biggest improvement opportunities?

----

 ## 🗂 Dataset

 The project uses the **Olist Brazilian E-Commerce Public Dataset**, a real-world marketplace dataset containing approximately 100K orders from the Brazilian e-commerce platform Olist.